 |Clinical||20 courses / 60 credits||2 courses / 6 credits||225 hours||300 hours|

 |Licensed Professional Clinical Counseling (LPCC)||25 courses / 73 credits||3 courses / 9 credits||280 hours||450 hours|

 The online Marriage & Family Therapy graduate degree program at Touro University Worldwide is approved by the California Board of Behavior Sciences (BBS), and is designed so that graduates are eligible for MFT Licensure in the State of California (and most other states) without requiring any additional coursework.

 *Disclaimer: Enrollment in the online Marriage & Family Therapy graduate degree program does not guarantee a degree from Touro University Worldwide or qualification for professional licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
 Further information regarding these academic and professional requirements is outlined in the university catalog.
-Students enrolled in the MFT counseling licensure program are responsible for knowing the information from TUW.
+Students enrolled in the MFT counseling Clinical program are responsible for knowing the information from TUW.
 Further, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their particular state board of marriage and family therapy.

 Forms and Practicum Information

 - MFT Student Handbook (2017-2018)

 - Memorandum of Agreement

 - Codes of conduct